Nuqui Colombia: Stranded in the Pacific Ocean

 It was at this moment I knew we were in trouble and nowhere near our end destination of Nuqui Colombia.
 Positioned somewhere 50 miles off the pacific coast, aimlessly floating, our stress call was made.
 11:30 on a Friday afternoon the conditions couldn’t have been better but the situation couldn’t had been worse.
 After drifting for an hour or so and a nonstop barrage of Colombian explicits, our situation was looking worse than a pimple on photo day.

 The Colombian armada arrived.
 Armed with iPhones recording our sinking ship like a group of Chinese tourists at the Golden Gate Bridge, these guys obviously hadn’t had much activity in their territory lately.
 Joke after joke they couldn’t have been more ready to save us from our misery and add some light to their day.

-One after one we evacuated onto their ship with all of our belongings.
-We were then quickly escorted to the nearest Puebla close to 45 minutes away.
+One after one we rapidly evacuated onto their ship with all of our belongings.
+We were then quickly escorted to the nearest city close to 45 minutes away.
 The problem was we were still 4 hours away from our end destination, Nuqui.